wlonk/arcadia/rules/outcomes.rst

    -  Five through nine: They will, conditionally.
    -  Ten through King: They will.

-.. admonition:: Entreaty of a main character (role)
+.. admonition:: Entreaty of a main character

    When you attempt to convince another main character to act as you wish, *the choice is always theirs*, but you may exert some social